Crist Brothers: Juggalo Championship Wrestling (2010–2016)

 The Irish Airborne debuted in Juggalo Championship Wrestling on May 16, 2010 in a losing effort to JCW Tag Team Champions Thomaselli Brothers.
 On May 26, the duo debuted as the masked tag team Ring Rydas.
 Jake, as Ring Ryda Red, and Dave, as Ring Ryda Blue, lost to Thomaselli Brothers.
 At Oddball Wrestling 2010, Ring Rydas defeated The Daivari Brothers (Shawn and Ariya Daivari).
 The following night at Bloodymania IV, the duo lost in a Fatal 4 way Tag Team match that also featured the Haters, The Briscoe Brothers, and The Kings of Wrestling.
 At 2011's Up in Smoke, the duo defeated Mad Man Pondo and Necro Butcher to become JCW Tag Team Champions.
-At the next JCW iPPV "St. Andrews Brawl" they defeated the Haters in their first titles defense.
+At the next JCW iPPV "St. Andrews Brawl" they defeated the Haters in their first title defense.
 On July 28, the Ring Rydas lost the JCW Tag Team Championship to U-Gene and Zach Gowen.
 However, Gowen forfeited the championship after realizing that U-Gene cheated to win and gave the championships back to the Rydas.
-On December 20, 2014, at Big Ballas, Ring Rydas lost the titles against The Hooligans.
+On December 20, 2014, at Big Ballas, Ring Rydas lost the title against The Hooligans.